 My main hobbies at this moment in time are yacht spotting & fishing, the former being the one I practice most.
 Fishing is dependent on the weather, but yachts, well, they are always coming and going in Gibraltar regardless of the weather.
 I have always had a soft spot for boats and yachts, having owned my own pleasure/fishing boat since I was about 12.
 My present boat is a Spanish built STABLE 500 open boat, with console, and a Yamaha 40hp outboard.
 Very little maintenance is what attracted me to this small boat, as well as its fast & reliable outboard motor.
 My boat is moored in the Cormorant Small Boats Marina in Gibraltar, and the facilities are great in terms of access and security.

-My interest in yacht spotting has grown tremendously in the past 2 to 3 years, since the internet has made yacht spotting much easier, and information on yacht movements is more readily available.
+My interest in yacht spotting has grown tremendously since the internet has made yacht spotting much easier, and information on yacht movements is more readily available.
 I already had my boat, which I used for pleasure/fishing, so now all I needed was a camera and more time.
 I decided to invest in a Canon EOS, and purchased a tele zoom lens to compliment the kit lens.
 I now had the tools, so it was a question of planning my photo sessions with yacht arrivals.
 This all happened just 2 years ago, and has hugely developed since.